irmen/prog8/docs/source/syntaxreference.rst

 Variables should be declared with their exact type and size so the compiler can allocate storage for them.
 You can give them an initial value as well.
 That value can be a simple literal value, or an expression.
+If you don't provide an intial value yourself, zero will be used.
 You can add a ``@zp`` zeropage-tag, to tell the compiler to prioritize it when selecting variables to be put into zeropage.
 The syntax is::